sublevelgames/sublevelgames.github.io/_posts/2024-12-12-dot-and-dot.md

 <a href="https://www.gamepix.com/play/dot-and-dot" class="btn btn-primary btn-lg">Play at ▶️gamepix.com</a>

+<a href="https://playgama.com/game/dot-and-dot" class="btn btn-primary btn-lg">Play at 💜playgama.com</a>

 Dot and Dot is a vibrant puzzle game where players connect matching dots without crossing paths.
-With 1000 challenging levels, features like hints, auto-complete, and right-click line removal enhance the experience, testing your logic and spatial skills.
+With 500~2000 challenging levels, features like hints, auto-complete, and right-click line removal enhance the experience, testing your logic and spatial skills.